USS Illinois (BB-7): Later career

 On 4 August 1909, Illinois was decommissioned in Boston.
 The ship then underwent a major modernization, receiving new "cage" masts and more modern equipment.
 She spent the next three years in active service with the fleet, before being decommissioned once more on 16 April 1912.
 She returned to service on 2 November for major training maneuvers with the Atlantic Fleet.
 Illinois made training cruises to Europe with midshipmen from the US Naval Academy in mid-1913 and 1914.
 By 1919, she had been decommissioned at the Philadelphia Navy Yard.
 On 23 October 1921, she was loaned to the New York Naval Militia for training purposes.
 The 1922 Washington Naval Treaty, which mandated significant reductions in naval strength, stipulated that Illinois must be rendered incapable of warlike action.
 As a result, she was converted into a floating armory at the New York Navy Yard in 1924 and was assigned to the New York Naval Reserve.

 On 8 January 1941, the ship was reclassified from BB-7 to IX-15, and was renamed Prairie State so that her name could be used for the new battleship Illinois, which would be laid down a week later.
 Throughout World War II, she served with the U.S. Naval Reserve Midshipmen's School, based in New York.
 After the end of the war, Prairie State was kept as a barracks ship for a Naval Reserve unit.
-On 31 December 1955, the old ship was stricken and subsequently towed to Baltimore, where she was sold for scrap to the Bethlehem Steel Company on 18 May 1956.
+On 31 December 1955, the old ship was stricken and subsequently towed to Baltimore, where she was sold for scrap to Bethlehem Steel on 18 May 1956.